codedbychavez/nestjs-prisma-orm/README.md

 # nestjs-prisma-orm
-A simple demo app that demonstrates how to connect a nestjs backend to an SQLite db
+A simple demo app that demonstrates how to connect a nestjs backend to a postgresql database hosted on heroku